tarnowski-git/grid_layout_website/README.md

 ## Sources

-This game is based on [Traversy Media](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA) Tutorial.
+This website is based on [Traversy Media](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA) Tutorial.

 ## License